I'm very tribal, and have enjoyed tribalism in the past, but have become disenchanted with it for some of the following reasons:

 I feel superior to others because my tribe has got it right.
 I trust in my tribe's way of doing things, rather than Jesus' righteousness.
 As a Pentecostal, we had the Power, as a Charismatic, we had the Spirit, as Reformed, we had the Doctrine, as Independents we had the Polity.

 Of course, as an anti-tribalist now, I can also be self-righteous, looking down on those who are tribal (even whilst I still deep down hold to tribalism in many ways)!

 1) I think we need a bigger understanding that the mission is Jesus' mission.
 He started it, and he's been doing it for years, through various different groups all over the world.
 Its about His mission, not ours.

-2) I think we need a bigger vision of Christ's righteousness, because the more I truly am content with His record of right, the lest I'm gonna desire to be right in my tribe that's supposedly got it all right!
+2) I think we need a bigger vision of Christ's righteousness, because the more I truly am content with His record of right, the less I'm gonna desire to be right in my tribe, that's supposedly got it all right!
 The more humble, I'll be with other brothers and sisters from different tribes, and the more I'll exalt them in my eyes as I realise they too are clothed with Christ's rightness.